Johan-4P/Budget-Tracker/README.md

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [Johan-4P/Mysterious-Things](https://github.com/Johan-4P/Mysterious-Things)
+2. Go to the repository for this project,[Johan-4P/Budget-Tracker](https://github.com/Johan-4P/Budget-Tracker)
 3. Click the Fork button in the top right corner.

 #### How to Clone